actions-on-google/dialogflow-number-genie-nodejs/README.md

 ### Steps
 1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing.
-1. Click *Use API.AI* and then *Create Actions on API.AI* to open the API.AI console.
+1. Under *Build a custom app*, click *BUILD* in the Dialogflow box and then click *Create Actions on Dialogflow*.
 1. Click *Save* to save the project.
 1. Click on the gear icon to see the project settings.
 1. Select *Export and Import*.